novaigo/nestsaver/README.md

 <p align="justify">Our mission is to provide a seamless and enjoyable experience for individuals looking to find their ideal living space.
 We understand that a home is more than just a location; it's a collection of memories waiting to happen.</p>

-<p align="justify">ONavigate and explore apartments effortlessly.
+<p align="justify">Navigate and explore apartments effortlessly.
 Easily review and compare details of apartments you've visited.</p>

 # Tech Stack